Analytical Solutions of Open String Field Theory: Superstring field theory

 \subsection{Introducing superstring field theories}

 The original proposal for open superstring field theory by Witten~\cite{Witten:1986qs} is almost a straightforward generalization of the construction for the bosonic case.
 The main difference is the appearance of picture number, which implies that the definitions of integration and star product should be modified, in order to saturate the $-2$ picture number in~(\ref{SmallSpaceCFT}).
 Also, the string field should be assigned a fixed picture number\footnote{One could imagine constructing a string field theory without restricting the picture number.
 However, as vertices with different picture numbers are equivalent, a gauge symmetry should be introduced in order to avoid multiple counting.
-Another related option could be to start with a fixed picture number and add other picture numbers as part of the gauge fixing procedure, analogously to the way different ghost numbers appear in the bosonic case. \ATFV the paper~\cite{Kroyter:2009rn} appeared, in which the first of these ideas was realised.}.
+Another related option could be to start with a fixed picture number and add other picture numbers as part of the gauge fixing procedure, analogously to the way different ghost numbers appear in the bosonic case. \ATFV the first of these ideas was realised leading to the ``democratic string field theory''~\cite{Kroyter:2009rn}.
+It was later shown that a partial gauge fixing of the gauge freedom related to the picture number can be used to reduce the democratic theory to the modified string field theory and to the non-polynomial string field theory described below~\cite{Kroyter:2010rk}.
+Furthermore, the democratic theory includes also the Ramond sector.}.
 Witten suggested to modify the bosonic action to

-where the picture changing operator $\X$ is inserted at the common string midpoint.
+where the picture changing operator $\X$ is inserted at the common string mid-point.
 The string fields in this scheme carry picture number $n_p=-1$.

 This version of superstring field theory has some problems.
 The picture changing operators appear in scattering amplitudes and may be inserted at the same point.
 This, however, produces singularities~\cite{Wendt:1987zh,Arefeva:1988nn} (starting already at tree level for the four point function) that render the theory erroneous.
 A related issue is the collision of picture changing operators in the derivation of the $g_o^2$-order gauge transformation of the string field.
 One can try to solve these divergences by introducing counter-terms into the theory.
 Wendt~\cite{Wendt:1987zh} gave the form of the fourth order counter-term that resolves both problems.
 Nevertheless, as also noted by him, new divergences arise at the next order.
 It may be possible that an infinite set of counter-terms exists that can regularize the theory (at least classically, i.e., considering only tree level interactions) to all orders.
 To the best of our knowledge, this avenue was never pursued.
 Also, as mentioned in section~\ref{sec:LevelTrunc}, Witten's theory fails to reproduce the expected results for the tachyon potential, at least for the first few levels in the level truncation scheme (without the introduction of counter-terms).